foxmask/django-th/README.rst

 it is a service like IFTTT service which will fire action when events occur elsewhere on the web

-for example a new RSS item is published, django-trigger-happy will be able to automatically create a note on your Evernote account
+for example a new RSS item is published, django-trigger-happy will be able to automatically create a note on your Evernote account or publish a Twitter for (and from) your own account

 Description:
 ============